 2. Improves compatibility with plugins: Often it happens that many plugin authors check their work to see if the plugins remain compatible with the WordPress core after a major update.
 They update the plugins, whenever required.
 For these plugins to work without any conflict on your site, you may find it necessary to upgrade to a compatible WordPress version.

 3. Fixing bugs: Many small glitches may become known after a major update.
 So WordPress releases minor updates to fix these bugs and you should make these changes too.

 4. Improves Performance: An update can also add functions that tones up performance of WordPress.
 It can add capabilities and features that improve overall performance.

-5. Security: With more than 25% of the websites powered by WordPress, it’s a tempting target for hackers.
+5. Security: With more than 33% of all websites powered by WordPress, it’s a tempting target for hackers.
 The team at WordPress and the WordPress community is alert to security vulnerabilities and addresses them quickly.
 To keep your website secure, you must be sure to carry out these updates on your site as well.

 What Should You Update?

 Here’s what you need to monitor and update:

 - WordPress core – major & minor

 At the same time, check for available updates to third party themes and plugins as well, if you’ve installed any.
 There are many dangers of outdated plugins & themes so you’ll want to keep them all up to date as well!